A new concept to map and design value creation from digital initiatives

 Most, if not all established companies across all industries are currently busy developing digital products and services.
 However, questions regarding the actual value created with these endeavors become louder and the need for a “Return On Digital Investment” (RODI) becomes stronger.

-While working with companies on their digital business models, we often experienced that these solutions are solely rated by their potential direct revenues or cost reductions.
+While working with companies on their digital business models, we often experienced that these solutions are solely valued by their potential direct revenues or cost reductions.
 Nonetheless benefits often arise from the less tangible benefits that these digital solutions offer.
 Excubate’s Digital Value Canvas offers a simple framework to quantify both the direct and indirect value dimensions of digital solutions.

 The framework was initially introduced in an article authored by Excubate founding partner Markus Anding.
 Now we will explore the individual dimensions in more detail and establish a structured approach for the assessment of digital products in the field.
 Over the course of three blog posts, we will cover the three rings of the Digital Value Canvas.

 In this post we will address the Middle Ring: indirect commercial benefits.
 To read about the inner ring, please have a look at our first post.

 The Middle Ring covers indirect commercial benefits